You Shall Reap a Great Reward

 The regiment surged through one of the narrowest points on the beach, effectively becoming a spear shaped mass of men with Colonel Shaw and the flagbearer at the tip.
 Running over the dunes, wading through the moat, and now scaling the sandy ramparts, they watched as Shaw raised his sword atop the fort’s parapet crying “Forward 54th!” and met his death in a hail of gunfire.

-Carney did not wait to act after Shaw fall.
+Carney did not wait to act after Shaw fell.
 He recovered the flag, held a futile rallying point on the sandy crest of the fort, and two hours later, limped back to the field hospital.
 He refused to let anyone take the flag from him, and before he fainted from blood loss, told the men around him, “Boys, the old flag never touched the ground!”

 The Union forces failed to take Fort Wagner that day.
 The 54th Massachusetts suffered heavy losses during the battle, and many of the survivors captured by the Confederates were given no quarter or sold into slavery.
 Shaw’s body was tossed into a mass grave alongside the brave Black Americans who fought and died with him.
 Those wounded in the battle evacuated to Beaufort, South Carolina the next day.
 According to The Free South, a Beaufort newspaper:

-The wounded of the 54th Massachusetts came off the boat first, and as these sad evidences of the bravery and patriotism of the colored man passed through the lines of spectators every heart seemed to be touched, and we will vouch for it that no word of scorn or contempt for [black] soldiers will ever be heard from any who witnessed the sight.
+The wounded of the 54th Massachusetts came off the boat first, and as these sad evidences of the bravery and patriotism of the colored man passed through the lines of spectators every heart seemed to be touched, and we will vouch for it that no word of scorn or contempt for [Black] soldiers will ever be heard from any who witnessed the sight.
 In that moment our volunteers saw suffering comrades in the black men, and the tender hand and strong shoulder was extended as readily to them as to their fairer compatriots.

 Nobody embodied “bravery and patriotism” more than Sergeant William H. Carney, an American whose wartime efforts epitomized the lengths to which one might strive to fulfill America’s founding ideals of life, liberty, and the pursuit of happiness.
 As a former enslaved man, Carney fought and bled for his nation in the hopes of securing freedom for all.
 For his valorous service to the United States, he became the first Black American to receive the Congressional Medal of Honor.
 Later in life, Carney humbly said: